rackerlabs/docs-developer-blog/_posts/2019-01-28-setting-up-basic-load-balancing-in-citrix-netscaler.md

 NetScaler ADC monitors server health and allocates network and application traffic to additional servers for efficient use of resources.
 It also performs several kinds of caching and compression.
-It can be used as a proxy server, process Secure Socket Layer (SSL) requests instead of servers (SSL Offloading).
+It can be used as a proxy server to process Secure Socket Layer (SSL) requests instead of servers (SSL offloading).

 This blog covers the basic Hyper Text Transfer Protocol (HTTP) site load balancing configuration.

 ### Typical load balancing traffic flow

-The following step comprise the typical load balancing traffic flow for NetScaler:
+The following steps comprise the typical load balancing traffic flow for NetScaler:

 1. A user enters a URL into their browser.
-2. The URL's Domanin Name Server (DNS) record points to one of the public Virtual Internet Protocols (VIP) on the NetScaler and identifies the traffic's protocol (such as HTTP port 80 traffic).
+2. The URL's Domain Name Server (DNS) record points to one of the public Virtual Internet Protocols (VIP) on NetScaler and identifies the traffic's protocol (such as HTTP port 80 traffic).
 3. NetScaler then passes that traffic to one of the servers in the server pool, based on the balancing method defined (such as round robin, persistence, and so on).
 4. The servers send back the page or application that the user requested by using a Load Balancing Virtual IP (LBVIP).
-5. The LBVIP routes the traffic to internet by setting the source to `LBVIP`.
+5. The LBVIP routes the traffic to the Internet by setting the source to `LBVIP`.
 6. The web page or application displays on the user computer.

 The following image shows this traffic flow: